 McDonnell & Miller Pressure Relief Valves

-McDonnell & Miller diaphragm-operated cast iron and diaphragm-assist-operated bronze ASME Safety Relief Valves are designed to protect fired and unfired hot water pressure vessels against over-pressure conditions.
-The diaphragm's "oversized" effective area generates a greater operating force which helps to overcome the effects of fouling.
-In addition, these valves feature a unique fail-safe disc with sufficient area to permit them to maintain their safety relief function in the event of a diaphragm rupture.
+McDonnell & Miller diaphragm-operated cast-iron and diaphragm-assist-operated bronze ASME Safety Relief Valves are designed to protect fired and unfired hot-water pressure vessels from overpressure.
+The diaphragm's "oversized" effective area generates greater operating force, helping overcome the effects of fouling.
+In addition, these valves feature a unique fail-safe disc with sufficient area to maintain their safety relief function in the event of a diaphragm rupture.
 These valves are designed, manufactured, tested, and labeled in accordance with the requirements of Section IV of the ASME Boiler and Pressure Vessel Code.
 They are offered in various capacities to permit a close match with the boiler output rating.

 Shop McDonnell & Miller Pressure Relief Valves